-k) Use of estimates
+Use of estimates

-The preparation of consolidated financial statements in conformity with Canadian public sector accounting standards requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the consolidated financial statements, and the reported amounts of revenues and expenses during the year.
-Significant estimates include assumptions when estimating provisions for accrued liabilities.
-Actual results could differ from these estimates.
-These estimates are reviewed periodically and, as adjustments become necessary, they are reported in the period in which they become known.
+The preparation of financial statements in conformity with Canadian public sector accounting standards requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+By their nature, these estimates are subject to measurement uncertainty.
+The effect of changes in such estimates on the financial statements in future periods could be significant.
+Accounts specifically affected by estimates in these financial statements are provisions for accrued liabilities.

-2. Deferred revenue
+3. Deferred revenue